-Our guest expert is Linda Lim, the Director of Client Services at Global Upside.
-She manages all aspects of international expansion and has over 20 years’ experience in international finance and operations starting her career with KMPG Singapore and subsequently in senior Finance management roles in China, Hong Kong, UK, and the USA.
+Our guest expert is once again Linda Lim.
+She is Director of Client Services at Global Upside and manages all aspects of international expansion and has over 20 years’ experience in international finance and operations.
+She has worked in finance management roles in China, Hong Kong, UK, and the USA.

 Preparing for Commercial Compliance